 Under these terms, you can use Google Apps to conduct university activities that are aligned with your role at the university.

 Sensitive Data at Lehigh

 Lehigh classifies sensitive data into types and provides guidelines for safe handling of this data.
 The sections below discuss sensitive data and Google Apps.
 If you have questions, contact LTS security specialists at at email@example.com.
 Read these relevant policies:

 The following paragraphs provide information about some common types, or classifications, of Lehigh data, and storage on Google Apps (e.g., Drive).
-Briefly though, these types of data should never be stored in Lehigh Google Apps or stored or transmitted via email, whether Gmail or Lehigh's legacy mail.
+Briefly though, these types of data should never be stored in Lehigh Google Apps or stored or transmitted via email.
 To view detailed policies on handling of sensitive data, view the Classification of Data Tables.:

 LTS can restore email that is lost or deleted.
 However, any document/file deleted from Google Apps cannot be restored by Google or Lehigh University.
 Data that is critical to the operations of the University should not be stored in Google Apps.

 When selecting a data storage method, consider continuity of important data during staffing transitions, such as terminations, retirements, promotions, or transfers.
 Files that are important to the department should be stored on departmental accounts or on drives that are backed up and that can be maintained as individuals leave the university or leave positions in your department.
 When an individual leaves Lehigh, his/her computing account and the Google Apps account is locked and deleted, including files stored on Google Drive, Sites, Calendar information, etc. Plan for transferring ownership of files in the event that a staff member leaves.